Last Update: 30-Jun-14 10:11 ET

-- The Chicago PMI fell to 55.9 in March from 59.8 in February.
-The Briefing.com consensus expected the Chicago PMI to increase to 60.1.
+- Manufacturing activity decelerated in the Chicago region as the Chicago PMI fell to 62.6 in June from 65.5 in May.
+The Briefing.com consensus expected the index to fall to 61.0.

 - The Chicago PMI has little overall economic value, and is only watched by the financial markets because it is usually released one day in advance of the similar national ISM manufacturing survey.
 A significant move in this regional survey will therefore sometimes be seen as having predictive value for the ISM index.